Vehicle Theft per Capita in Rich County

 The rate of vehicle theft in Rich County is 0.9053 per 1,000 residents during a standard year.
 People who live in Rich County generally consider the north part of the county to be the safest.

-By a simple count ignoring population, more crimes occur in the central parts of Rich County, UT: about 1 per year.
+By a simple count ignoring population, more vehicle theft occurs in the central parts of Rich County, UT: about 1 per year.
 The northeast part of Rich County has fewer cases of vehicle theft with only 0 in a typical year.

 |---|---|